-There been only one (1) recordable injury (knee inflammation in April) thus far in 2024 and BBII's RIR for 2024 is now 0.76.
+There was one (1) recordable injury (knee inflammation) in April 2024 and BBII's RIR for 2024 is now 0.76.
 BBII's RIR for 2023 is 1.88; BBII's RIR from inception to date is 1.95 and remains below the national average of 2.5.

 Theft of copper cables remains the top risk.
 The JPB is increasing security and working with local jurisdictions to prevent damage to its newly acquired EMUs and prevent theft of newly installed copper cables along the right-of-way.
+A number of portable light towers are being deployed at different locations accompanied CCTV cameras.
+Additional security is also being installed at the 4^{th} and King station.